siffiejoe/lua-moon/README.md

 previously stored finalizer if necessary.
 Both original userdata and finalizer will be collected in the same GC cycle, but since the finalizer was created at a later time, it will be finalized *sooner*.
-You are responsible for making sure that the `__gc` metamethod will be called only once (e.g. by setting the metatable to `nil`) or that it can be called on the same userdata multiple times without harm, and that the original userdata has a uservalue/environment table in the first place.
+You are responsible for making sure that the original userdata has a uservalue/environment table.

 ####                       `moon_preload_c`                       ####